 The property shall be managed for fish and wildlife purposes, in accordance with the management plan agreed to by the Natural Resources Conservation Service and the U.S. Fish and Wildlife Service.
 Public use and recreation will be allowed on the area.

-The property consists of 448 acres.
 Previous land use consisted of row crop, rice farmland and commercial fishpond operation.
 Part of the area would be classified as upland and 154.4 acres would be described as a wetland/floodplain.

 Access can be gained by traveling north on Hwy 367 to Bradford exit.
 At Bradford turn south on the service road and travel approximately two miles to area boundary.